drotek/Docs-Pixhawk3Pro/en/introduction.md

 The RSSI input supports either PWM or analog RSSI.
 CPPM, S.Bus and DSM/ Spektrum share now a single port and are auto-detected in software.

-The CAN ports are standard CANBus; termination for one end of the bus is fixed onboard. .
+The CAN ports are standard CAN Bus; termination for one end of the bus is fd onboard.